tudat-team/tudat-space/docs/source/about/contribute-to-tudat.rst

 * Extension of Tudat estimation functionality for real tracking data analysis, with a focus on planetary missions

-  * Reading additional typical radio tracking data files (TNF, TDF) into Tudat-compatible data structures (in addition to ODF files, which are currently supported)
+  * Reading additional typical radio tracking data files (TDF) into Tudat-compatible data structures (in addition to ODF, TNF, IFMS files, which are currently supported)
-  * Adding high-accuracy models for media corrections for radio tracking (troposphere, ionosphere, corona)
-  * Adding more detailed albedo and surface temperature models for radiation pressure modelling
+  * Adding albedo and surface temperature models for specific solar system bodies
   * Flexible and automated setup for high-fidelity propagation and estimation of planetary spacecraft
-  * Implement sparse matrices for partials matrices
   * ...

 * Adding better functionality to automate the plotting of numerical propagation results (**Python**)
-* Linking SGP4 propagator to Tudat (**Python**?)
 * Linking the preliminary mission design module to the numerical propagation, including automated differential corrections
 * Supporting events during the propagation (i.e. modify models when a specific condition is met)
 * Implementing regularized propagators (e.g. Dromo)
 * Extend CR3BP propagation and mission design functionality (including differential correction to account for perturbations)
 * Rigorous relativistic effects for orbit propagation (e.g. acceleration derived from metric tensor)
-* High-accuracy Earth deformation models (ocean tides, etc.)
 * ...

 We're also always looking for new example applications, and good ideas for example applications, please feel free to share any ideas and code you may have!